On the existence of extensions for manifold-valued Sobolev maps on perforated domains: Introduction

 \subsection{Outline of the paper}

 In Section~\ref{sec:prelim} we fix notations and definitions, and recall some notions from geometry and algebraic topology that we use throughout the paper.
-We also briefly compare different definitions of perforated domains that ultimately influence our main result on the existence of an extension operator (cf.\ Theorem~\ref{thm:target_ext} and Corollary~\ref{cor:target_ext}).
+We also briefly compare different definitions of perforated domains that ultimately influence our main result on the existence of extensions (cf.\ Theorem~\ref{thm:target_ext} and Corollary~\ref{cor:target_ext}).
 Thereafter, Section~\ref{sec:constr_ext} is devoted to the proof of Theorem~\ref{thm:target_ext}.
 The two main ingredients, the extension operator from \cite{AcPiMaPe92} and the retraction map from~\cite{HaLi87}, are recalled.
-We additionally show how such an extension operator can be advantageously employed in a model from micromagnetics.
+We additionally show how such an extension can be advantageously employed in a model from micromagnetics.
 Shifting the focus to necessary conditions for the existence of extensions, in Section~\ref{sec:conn_trace} we collect some results on the surjectivity of the trace operator for Sobolev maps between manifolds and establish connections to our central question.
-Finally, in Section~\ref{sec:concl} we draw conclusions and present possible further applications of our extension operator.
+Finally, in Section~\ref{sec:concl} we draw conclusions and present possible further applications.